 Student Conduct Board

-If you are interested in serving as your hall’s representative, please talk with your Residence Director or Community Advisor.
+If you are interested in this leadership opportunity and serving as your hall's representative, please fill out the application.

 House or Floor Community